-ST&I are potential drivers of a knowledge-based economy: Prof Dr Anwar Gilani
+Science and Technology are potential drivers of knowledge economy: Prof Dr Anwar Gilani

-Prof Dr Anwar Gilani is eminent Pharmacologist.
-He completed his Graduation in Agriculture and Masters in Pharmacology from UAF.
+Prof Dr Anwar Gilani is eminent Pharmacologist, completed his Graduation in Agriculture and Masters in Pharmacology from UAF.
 He took merit scholarship and went to University of Sydney, Australia to complete his PhD degree in Pharmacology.
 He has breakthrough international award winning discovery to his credit.
-He is also the recipient of civil award.
+Also he is recipient of civil award.
 Dr Anwar entails rich experience of more than 30 years of academia in both public and private sector universities.
 He produced more than 20 leading PhDs of the country.
 Dr Anwar shared his thoughts in a recent interview with Technology Times

 What you feel about your international recognition?